superstar109010901/OK-777-Backend/DEPLOYMENT.md

 - **Start Command**: `npm start`
 - **Health Check Path**: `/health`

+### Important Notes

+- The build process includes TypeScript compilation
+- Prisma client is automatically generated during the build
+- Security vulnerabilities have been addressed
+- All TypeScript compilation errors have been fixed

 ### Environment Variables

 Set the following environment variables in your Render dashboard: